LettuceTurnipTheBeets/disposable-sockets/README.md

 # disposable-sockets

-This repository represents the full site content.
+This app allows you to create disposable chat rooms where you can communicate in real-time via text chat or signatures.
+The chat rooms last for 24 hours and nothing is saved after the chat room disappears.

 ## Code

 This site is developed primarily in JQuery and Bootstrap for the front-end and Python/Django/Django-Channels for the back-end.

-## Technologies
+## Websockets

-The server is running the following technologies:
+The server is leveraging websockets through django-channels.

-- Websockets

-This app allows you to create disposable chat rooms where you can communicate in real-time via text chat or signatures.
-The chat rooms last for 24 hours and nothing is saved after the chat room disappears.

 ## Requirements